 1. Retail Spaces: Montclare’s main commercial corridors, particularly along Belmont Avenue and Harlem Avenue, are home to various retail businesses.
 These areas cater to the daily needs of local residents, offering grocery stores, restaurants, and service-oriented shops.

-2. Office Spaces: While Montclare is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
+2. Chicago Office Spaces: While Montclare is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
 These offices are often located in converted residential properties or small commercial buildings along the main streets.

 3. Mixed-Use Developments: Mixed-use properties are less common in Montclare but offer potential for future development.
 These developments could combine ground-floor retail or office spaces with residential units above, contributing to the neighborhood’s commercial vitality.